 You might avoid it because it changes the water’s taste; however, it is not a big problem.
 In conclusion, you can winterize your RV without an antifreeze.

-It is better if you go with the solution because it is not bad for your RV and it is light on the pocket.
+Please go with the solution because it is light on the pocket and not bad for your RV.

 Can I Put RV Antifreeze In a Freshwater Tank?